Common Disability Claim Questions

 Therefore, applicants for Social Security Disability should realize the following:

-A claimant may fit the definition of disability and be considered eligible for Social Security Disability on the basis of one impairment, or on the basis of several impairments.
+A claimant may fit the definition of disability and be considered eligible for Social Security Disability based on one impairment, or on the basis of several impairments.
 But the condition must be severe enough to significantly affect the ability to work.
 This means the impairment must last at least twelve months, or be expected to last that long.
 It also means that while “back conditions” usually fall into the severe category, “wrist and ankle sprains” seldom qualify as severe disabling conditions.

 A disabled individual may be working when they apply for Social Security Disability, and may continue to work even after they have been approved—as long as they do not earn more than the SGA amount.
 The SGA amount changes periodically, but currently it is $900.00 per month.
 It is important to remember this is a gross income amount, i.e. before taxes have been deducted.

-The specific answer to Question One, however, is this: in the eyes of the Social Security Disability and ssi programs, a person
+The specific answer to Question One, however, is this: in the eyes of the Social Security Disability and SSI programs, a person

 is considered disabled when: